vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 	The mist and the rifts exist because and for each other, what came first?
 	There's a way to identify the men in black in media, read between the lines, don't worry about faces but about body languages
-	The less real it seems, the greater chance there is to see a man in black
+	The less real it seems, the greater chance there is to see a man in black "Look beyond the mist" ->
+		Intel agent for mafia, espionage, info stealing Uncanny intuition
+		There're not sure where the mafia went